eigerco/move-mutation-tools/move-mutator/doc/design.md

 application needs to collect arguments and call the `run_move_mutator` function from the `move_mutator` crate.

-Currently, the Move mutator tool is integrated with the `move-cli` and `aptos` command line interfaces.
-A new command has been introduced: `mutate,` which allows the mutator arguments to be passed.
+Currently, the Move mutator tool is integrated within the `move-mutator` command line interface binary.
 Check README.md for more details.

 ## Specification testing tool

 The Move mutator tool is designed to create mutants only.
 It does not perform the proving process as it is not the goal of the tool.

-The specification verification tool is a tool placed inside the `aptos` repository, which provides an additional `aptos` subcommand - `spec-test` which does the following:
+The specification verification tool placed inside the `move-spec-test` tool, which does the following:
 1. Takes arguments both for the Move Prover tool and for the Move mutator tool.
 It can also read the configuration from the JSON configuration file.